Annie Montgomerie Martin

-History
+Early life

-Annie was born in Birmingham, England, the third child and second daughter of Ann (1809–1901), née Thornton, and Edward (1807–1894) Martin, distantly related to Charles Darwin.
+Martin was born in Birmingham, England, the third child and second daughter of Ann Martin née Thornton (1809–1901), and Edward Martin (1807–1894), distantly related to Charles Darwin.
 She first attended school at Highgate, Birmingham, then in 1850 migrated to Adelaide with her parents on the Anglia, arriving at Port Adelaide on 5 March 1851.
 The Martins soon met up with Francis Clark and his family, fellow-Unitarians.

 The Clarks and the Martins were to have a remarkably close relationship, culminating in four Clarks marrying four Martins.
-Annie's education continued with Emily Clark as tutor at "Hazelwood", the Clark family home, and Annie in turn acted as tutor to her younger brothers.
-Older sister Lucy married the literate Howard Clark, and Annie might have wed Henry Septimus Clark, but she took a long break "home" in England, accompanied by Mrs Susan Woods (wife of J. Crawford Woods) from 1859 to 1861.
+Martin's education continued with Emily Clark as tutor at "Hazelwood", the Clark family home, and Martin in turn acted as tutor to her younger brothers.
+Her older sister Lucy married the literate Howard Clark, and Martin might have wed Henry Septimus Clark, but she took a long break "home" in England, accompanied by Mrs Susan Woods (wife of J. Crawford Woods) from 1859 to 1861.
 There she got to know many of her and the Clarks' relatives, including Rowland Hill, Emily Clark's uncle.
 She visited a workhouse, a lunatic asylum, a boarding school and a jail, as well as taking drawing lessons and other "improving" activities.
 She probably spent time at Bruce Castle school, run by the Hills; a school where achievement was rewarded but punishment was rare.

 Almost immediately after returning to Adelaide, she and Henry Septimus Clark, one of the founders of Stonyfell vineyards and winery, were engaged to be married.
 The date was set for 18 February 1864, but it turned out to be the day Henry died of tuberculosis, a disease that killed several others of the Clark family.